3mcd/javelin/docs/src/glossary.md

 ### Entity

-An entity is a discrete "thing" in a game.
-Each entity has its own set of unique components.
+An entity is and identifier for a discrete "thing" in a game.
+Each entity has its own unique set of components called a type.

 ### Component

-A component is an identifier that can be added to or removed from an entity's set of components.
-All entity information is stored in an entity's component signature and component values.
+A component is an identifier that can be added to or removed from an entity's type.
+An entity is fully defined by its type and its component values.

+### Type

+A type is a set of components that defines an entity's composition.

 ### Value component

-A value component is a component that adds a JavaScript value (called a component value) to an entity.
+A value component is a component that adds a JavaScript value (called component data) to an entity.

+### Component data

+Component data is a JavaScript value attached to an entity through a component.

 ### Component value

-A component value is a JavaScript data type (like a number, string, or object) attached to an entity through a value component.
+Same as component data.

 ### Tag component

-A tag component is a component that does not add additional data to entities.
-Queries may execute logic based on the presence or absense of a tag component.
+A tag component is a component that does not add data to entities.

 ### World

-A world is the container for all ECS data, including entities, their components, and resources.
+A world is the container for all ECS data, including entities, entity types and component data, and resources.

 ### Resource

-A resource is an integer that functions as a key to get and set a resource value in a world.
+A resource a key that is used to get and set an arbitrary (non-entity related) value within a world.
+Used synonymously with [Resource value](#resource-value).

 ### Resource value